-Booker T.Washington, a freed slave from Virginia, attended the Hampton Normal and Agricultural Institute.
-There, he was exposed to one of the best examples of elementary and secondary black vocational education in the nation.
-Hampton, founded by the AMA and the Freedmen’s Bureau, focused its efforts on preparing young blacks throughout the South to fill jobs in the skilled trades.
-Washington became an apprentice of Hampton’s president and decided to lead his own school after graduating.
-In 1881, he took the helm at the fledgling Tuskegee Institute.
-Tuskegee quickly became famous for its practical curriculum and focus on preparing blacks for many agricultural and mechanical trades.
-Washington gained notoriety and was soon a celebrity among blacks and whites as the proponent of black advancement through vocational training and racial conciliation.
-He believed firmly that the best way for freed slaves and other blacks to attain equality in the United States was through the accumulation of power, wealth, and respect by means of hard work in practical trades.
-The inscription on the Tuskegee University monument to Booker T. Washington reads, “He lifted the veil of ignorance from his people and pointed the way to progress through education and industry.”
+Washington was a freed slave from Virginia, and attended the Hampton Normal & Agricultural Institute.
+He found that Hampton focused its efforts on preparing young blacks throughout the South for jobs in skilled trades.
+Eventually, Washington became an apprentice of Hampton’s president and decided to lead his own school after earning his college degree.
+That’s when Tuskegee Institute was born.
+This institution quickly became famous for its practical curriculum and focus on preparing blacks for mechanical and agricultural trades.
+Washington became well-known among blacks and whites as the proponent of black advancement through racial conciliation and vocational training.
+He believed that the best way for freed slaves and blacks to attain equality in the U.S. was through the accumulation of wealth, power, and respect via hard work in practical trades.